imfd-stroemungsmechanik/introduction-into-cfd/3_backward-step/2_solving.md

 ```

 This output at time step 0.081 seconds tells us in summary:
 - The maximum Courant number of the simulation is 0.591 with an average value of 0.148.
-While being larger than the initially estimated value of 0.25, it, is still smaller than 1.0 indicating a stable and accurate simulation.
+While being larger than the initially estimated (!) value of 0.25, it, is still smaller than 1.0 indicating a stable and accurate simulation.
-- The `smoothSolver` (e.g., a Gauss Seidel solver) is used to solve the velocity components `Ux` and `Uy` in $$x$$- and $$y$$-direction.
+- The `smoothSolver` (e.g., a Gauss-Seidel solver) is used to solve the velocity components `Ux` and `Uy` in $$x$$- and $$y$$-direction.
 In this time step, it takes 2 iterations to reach the specified residual criteria.
 - The `GAMG` multigrid solver is used for solving the pressure poisson equation in the pressure-velocity coupling algorithm.
 For better stability and convergence, the pressure equation is solved twice per time step.
 - The error of the conservation of mass is denoted as `continuity error`.
 Since its value is very small, conservation of mass is maintained.
-- The execution time for the simulation up until this time step is roughly 4 seconds as indicated by the `ExecutionTime`.
+- The execution time for the simulation up until this time step is 4.04 seconds as indicated by the `ExecutionTime`.

 ## Monitoring the Simulation